Presided over by André Bourbeau, CMIM co-founder and president, the 2017 international jury is comprised of:

 Radio-Canada People’s Choice Award

-André-Bachand Award for the Best Performance of a Compulsory Canadian Work in the semifinals
+André-Bachand Award for most outstanding performance of the compulsory Canadian work in the semifinals

 Offered by Jean-Claude and Raymond Bachand